Funghang/OpenCV-Image-color-detection/README.md

 ![Alt Text](https://github.com/Funghang/OpenCV-Image-color-detection/blob/main/blue%20color%20detection.png)

  In this way we can detect the blue color region from the image.
 Similarly, we can perform the same operation for detecting green region in the image.
-But in case of green region the upper and lower bound of the green needs to be modified as:
+But in case of green region the upper and lower bound of the green color needs to be modified as:

 ```lower_green = np.array([40, 50, 50])```